Biotech Careers, Occupations and Jobs

 Biomedical engineers design devices used in various medical procedures, such as the computers used to analyze blood or the laser systems used in corrective eye surgery.

 Biomedical engineers develop artificial organs, imaging systems such as magnetic resonance, ultrasound, and x-ray, and devices for automating insulin injections or controlling body functions.
-Most biomedical engineers in this specialty require a sound background in one of the basic engineering specialties, such as mechanical or electronics engineering, in addition to specialized biomedical training.
+Most biomedical engineers in this speciality require a sound background in one of the basic engineering specialities, such as mechanical or electronics engineering, in addition to specialized biomedical training.

 Biologists study living organisms and their relationship to their environment.